jladdjr/steno-etudes-for-developers/etude04.md

-# Etude 4: Of tabs and spaces
+# Etude 4: Of Tabs and Spaces

 ```
 Some languages use tabs